Types of Inflation: The Four Most Critical Plus Nine More

-Stagflation is when economic growth is stagnant but there still is price inflation.
-This seems contradictory, if not impossible.
+Stagflation is when economic growth is stagnant, but there still is price inflation.
+This combination seems contradictory, if not impossible.
 Why would prices go up when there isn't enough demand to stoke economic growth?

 It happened in the 1970s when the United States abandoned the gold standard.
 Once the dollar's value was no longer tied to gold, it plummeted.
 At the same time, the price of gold skyrocketed.

 The core inflation rate measures rising prices in everything except food and energy.
 That's because gas prices tend to escalate every summer.
 Families use more gas to go on vacation.
-Higher gas costs increase the price of food and anything else that has large transportation costs.
+Higher gas costs increase the price of food and anything else that has high transportation costs.

 Deflation is the opposite of inflation.
 It's when prices fall.
 It's caused when an asset bubble bursts.

 That's what happened in housing in 2006.
 Deflation in housing prices trapped those who bought their homes in 2005.
-In fact, the Fed was worried about overall deflation during the recession.
+In fact, the Fed was worried about the overall deflation during the recession.
 That's because deflation can turn a recession into a depression.
-During the Great Depression of 1929, prices dropped 10 percent a year.
+During the Great Depression of 1929, prices dropped 10% a year.
 Once deflation starts, it is harder to stop than inflation.

 Wage inflation is when workers' pay rises faster than the cost of living.
-This occurs in three situations.
-First, is when there is a shortage of workers.
-Second, is when labor unions negotiate ever-higher wages.
-Third is when workers effectively control their own pay.
+This kind of inflation occurs in three situations.
+First is when there is a shortage of workers.
+Secondly, is when labor unions negotiate ever-higher wages.
+Thirdly is when workers effectively control their pay.

-A worker shortage occurs whenever unemployment is below 4 percent.
-Labor unions negotiated higher pay for auto workers in the 1990s.
-CEOs effectively control their own pay by sitting on many corporate boards, especially their own.
+A worker shortage occurs whenever unemployment is below 4%.
+Labor unions negotiated higher pay for autoworkers in the 1990s.
+CEOs effectively control their pay by sitting on many corporate boards, especially their own.
 All of these situations created wage inflation.

 Of course, everyone thinks their wage increases are justified.
 But higher wages are one element of cost-push inflation.
 That can drive up the prices of a company's goods and services.